In June, we explored various techniques used to create particles. Now, we will focus on micronization, a common size-reduction technique.

 Designing Functional Powders

-Functional Powder Design Functional Powder design plays a fundamental role in numerous industries, enhancing the effectiveness and efficiency of products we encounter daily. powder customization of powders to specific applications enables [...]
+Functional powder design plays a fundamental role in numerous industries.
+It enhances the effectiveness and efficiency of products we encounter daily.
+Customizing powders for specific applications enables optimization of their performance.
+As [...]

 Particle engineering Industry’s golden goose (part 2)